-The Remedy Rx: Put all your produce in plastic bags as you select it.
+The Rx: Put all your produce in plastic bags as you select it.
 When you get home, thoroughly wash anything you'll consume.

 You're Not Washing Your Hands Enough

-The Remedy Rx: Always wash your hands with soap and water for the recommended length of time (read on for what that is).
+The Rx: Always wash your hands with soap and water for the recommended length of time (read on for what that is).
 Carry alcohol-based hand sanitizer as backup.

 You're Not Washing Your Hands Long Enough